harness/developer-hub/docs/software-engineering-insights/early-access/integrations/sei-integration-rally.md

 ---

 :::info
-The SEI Rally integration is currently in BETA and is accessible behind the Feature Flag `<RALLY>`.
+The SEI Rally integration is currently in BETA and is accessible behind the Feature Flag `<SEI_RALLY>`.
 Please contact [Harness Support](mailto:support@harness.io) to enable this feature.
 :::

 Rally is a web-based platform for managing and tracking the entire application development lifecycle, including project management, release planning, iteration planning, and defect tracking.